cincuranet/blog/_posts/2014-10-25-233483-the-magic-of-async-keyword.md

 category: none
 layout: post
 ---
 In last couple of weeks I was again confronted number of times with something "asynchronous".
-In this post I don't really don't want to argue about CPU-bound and IO-bound operations with respect to "asynchronous" word.
+In this post I don't want to argue about CPU-bound and IO-bound operations with respect to "asynchronous" word.
 What I'll talk about is the `async` keyword.
 Because it looks like there's still confusion.

 <!-- excerpt -->